 \subsubsection{Detection Algorithm Improvement by Transfer Learning}

-This part will improve the framework of the pre-trained model by transfer learning, to make it better adapt to complex traffic scenarios.
+This part would improve the framework of the pre-trained model by using transfer learning, making it better adapt to complex traffic scenarios.

-After validating the accessibility of the pre-trained model, we apply it to predict our dataset directly.
-The mAP of twelve classes remains 41.7\%, and the problems of missing or wrong prediction are exposed.
-To improve the accuracy and efficiency of the pre-trained model, we set control experiments including six experimental groups and one control group.
-Through adjusting hyperparameters of the pre-trained model in order(as shown in TABLE \ref{tab1}), we record the predicted mAP of each group.
-The contrast result is shown in Figure \ref{mAP}.
+Then, this study utilized the pre-trained model to predict our dataset directly.
+The mAP of twelve classes remained at 41.7\%, and the problems of missing or wrong predictions were exposed.
+To improve the accuracy and efficiency of the pre-trained model, this study set control experiments including six experimental groups and one control group.
+Through adjusting hyper-parameters of the pre-trained model (according to the order in TABLE \ref{tab1}), the predicted mAP of each group was recorded.
+Figure \ref{mAP} shows the comparison result.

-As shown in Figure\ref{mAP}, it's obvious to find the effect of transfer learning.
-The mAP is improved from 41.7\% of the pre-trained model to 75.8\%.
-And in the complex road traffic scenarios, mosaic data augmentation and input size expansion improve the predicted precision most effectively.
-Then the current object-detection algorithms can distinguish different objects in the complex road traffic scenarios, which lays a solid foundation for human-vehicle cooperative visual perception in the urgent conflict scenarios.
+It revealed the effect of transfer learning.
+The mAP was improved from 41.7\% of the pre-trained model to 75.52\%.
+Mosaic data augmentation and input size expansion improved the predicted precision most effectively.
+Then the improved model could distinguish different objects in the complex road traffic scenarios.
+It could lay a solid foundation for visual fusion in urgent conflict scenarios.